karenbolon/Portfolio/README.md

 # [Markov Chain Monte Carlo: Predicting Customer Behavior](https://github.com/kbolon1/MCMC_Supermarket)

+* This helps companies analyse typical clientel behavior in order to improve profitability and customer satisfaction.
+MCMC can help companies understand their clients buying process to find the key levers where they can influence a buyer's decision(s).
+This can describe for example:
+    - How often do they visit this part of the website/store? and for how long?
+    - How much will they likely spend? etc.
 * Created a simulation of customer behavior in a supermarket using Markov-Chain Monte Carlo methods.
 * Used Pandas and NumPy for data wrangling, calculated a transition probabilities matrix, implemented a customer class, and then run a MCMC simulation for customer(s).